 Laundry

 It is one of our main extra expenses on the Camino de Santiago.
 We do machine washing more or less twice a week.
 Many albergues (both public and private) have self-service washing machines and dryers that work with coins.
 The machines are usually quite big; you can share one load between 3 or 4 people.
 It’s 4 Euros per load for washing and 5 Euros for drying.
 If it’s a sunny day we hang our clothes outside, if it’s rainy and cold we use a dryer.
 Sometimes the machines are free but you have to buy detergent.
-Many people do hand washing.
-Most albergues have washing basins and drying lines.
+Many people wash by hand.

 Entrance fees